-Ms Kesteven is a former Senior Honary Lecturer at Bedford University, and teaches on the MSc programme at Roehampton.
+Ms Kesteven is a former Senior Honoury Lecturer at Bedford University, and former lecturer and tutor on the MSc programme at Roehampton.
 Both Dr Grey and Ms Kesteven have presented at conferences internationally, and have published in this field.

 ‘The MotC training was pivotal in increasing my knowledge of both attachment and the assessment of psychological risks posed to a child by their parent… The MotC training is thought provoking for any social worker, and gives a good introduction to attachment theory and trauma.’